kuijjerlab/JDRnet/README.md

 # JDRnet
-This is a repository for reproducing the analysis in the paper: ***Gene regulatory network integration with multi-omics data enhances survival predictions in cancer*** *citation*
+This is a repository for reproducing the analysis in the paper: ***Gene regulatory network integration with multi-omics data enhances survival predictions in cancer*** *citation*.
+We recommend cloning this repository and then downloading all the data in the cloned repository directory.

 ## Data availability and reproducibility
 All data used can be found on Zenodo at *link + doi*.
-We also provide a container with the environment used for this analysis for reproducibility, which can be downloaded from *link*.
+We also provide a container with the environment used for this analysis for reproducibility, which is also available on Zenodo along with instructions for using it.

 The code used to download the data can be found in the `download_data` subdirectory along with a more detailed `README`.

-## Downloading and setting up the container

 ## PANDA-LIONESS network inference
 The PANDA-LIIONESS networks can be reproduced using the workflow found in the `single_sample_networks.ipynb` jupyter notebbok.
 See the `README` in the `notebooks` subdirectory of this repository.